Every single person at DSV is part of something 75,000 times bigger than themselves

 Back then, Rebekah had just returned from maternity leave to her position as general manager of the ABX Manchester branch.
 The DSV Management team recognised Rebekah’s potential and offered her a chance to run the DSV Leyland operation: “It was a big challenge for me” Rebekah recalls “considering the age of my children and something I had to consider carefully, before accepting the offer.
 The support and flexibility I got from the management team enabled me to take on that challenge and balance bringing up two young children and progressing my career with DSV”.

 What continues to motivate Rebekah about working with DSV is the ongoing development of our company: “I think DSV is such a progressive company and there's always different challenges and initiatives going on.
 We're always moving with the times; we're always looking at what's happening in our environment and changing and reinventing ourselves in that respect.
 No day is ever the same working with DSV and it's just a very motivating place to work, which keeps you interested in staying on”, Rebekah explains.

 Through team collaboration we deliver best performance

 “I think we have a lot of people who are driven by competition and by delivering top performance.
-You need to be competitive within this environment, and whilst we have success, we never rest on that success," Rebekah reflects.
-“Within my division, we are highly collaborative in the way we reach our results.
+You need to be competitive within this environment, and whilst we have success, we never rest on that success”, Rebekah reflects and continues: “Within my division, we are highly collaborative in the way we reach our results.
 It's really important to bring in all the experts when we're delivering a solution to the client - bring Operations in, bring our legal people in, bring Finance in and we do so from the start so that everybody understands the expectations of the customer.
-So, it's a very collaborative environment and we deliver many of our results together - it's a team effort!"
+So, it's a very collaborative environment and we deliver many of our results together - it's a team effort!”.

 Rebekah’s future may be a global one